 - “Personal Information” is defined as information and data, whether recorded in a material form or not, relating to an identified or identifiable natural person that is processed by or on behalf of BHP, whether or not by automated means; and

 BHP collects Personal Information from a range of individuals in the context of its business activities, including:

 - representatives of our suppliers, customers, sponsors and business partners;

 What information we collect and why we collect it

-BHP may collect a range of information in a business context, such as your name, gender, job title, photographic identification, email address, home address and other contact details, details of your business and other interests, experience and/or academic and professional qualifications, third party references, communications with you (including notes from meetings), financial and payment information, and information collected from clearance questionnaires and/or interviews.
+BHP may collect a range of information in a business context, such as your name, gender, job title, photographic identification, email address, home address and other contact details, details of your business and other interests, experience and/or academic and professional qualifications, third party references, communications with you (including notes from meetings and telephone call recordings), feedback or survey responses that you provide to us, financial and payment information, and information collected from clearance questionnaires and/or interviews.

-BHP uses information collected from you for business-related purposes, including negotiating, concluding and performing contracts, administering real estate leases and licences, recruitment, conducting clearance procedures, managing accounts and records, communicating with you and third party contacts, supporting corporate social responsibility activities, legal, regulatory and internal investigations and debt administration.
+BHP uses information collected from you for business-related purposes, including negotiating, concluding and performing contracts, managing business relationships, administering real estate leases and licences, recruitment, conducting clearance procedures, managing accounts and records, communicating with you and third party contacts, supporting corporate social responsibility activities, security, legal, regulatory and internal investigations and debt administration.

 When you use our website, BHP collects certain standard information that is sent by your browser to our website.
 This includes technical information, such as your IP address, browser type, operating system, language, time zone setting, access times and any referring website addresses.

 - where a law enforcement agency exercises a warrant to inspect logs or any such information is otherwise required to be produced by BHP to authorities or regulators; or

 - where BHP believes it is required to collect and produce relevant electronic documentation to fulfil its obligations to third parties, including statutory organisations under local law.